george24601/notes/devOps/unix/memory.md

 # segmentation of symbol table, source text, constant, parse tree, and call stack

-# Memory-mapping file

-in most operating systems the memory region mapped actually is the kernel's page cache (file cache), meaning that no copies need to be created in user space

-The operating system keeps a page cache in otherwise unused portions of the main memory (RAM), resulting in quicker access to the contents of cached pages and overall performance improvements.
-A page cache is implemented in kernels with the paging memory management, and is mostly transparent to applications.

 Persisted files are associated with a source file on a disk.
 The data is saved to the source file on the disk once the last process is finished.
-These memory-mapped files are suitable for working with extremely large source files

 Non-persisted files are not associated with a file on a disk.
 When the last process has finished working with the file, the data is lost.
 These files are suitable for creating shared memory for inter-process communications (IPC)

-Only hardware architectures with an MMU can support memory-mapped files

-Another common use for memory-mapped files is to share memory between multiple processes

 In some of those systems, it is common to dedicate an entire partition of a hard disk to swapping.
 These partitions are called swap partitions.
 Many systems have an entire hard drive dedicated to swapping, separate from the data drive(s), containing only a swap partition.
 A hard drive dedicated to swapping is called a "swap drive" or a "scratch drive" or a "scratch disk".
 Some of those systems only support swapping to a swap partition; others also support swapping to files.